dasniko/oidc-client-demo/README.md

 For development purposes during @dasniko's Training [OAuth2 & OIDC for Java developers](https://www.n-k.de/trainings/oauth21-und-oidc-fuer-entwickler/) only.

-> Detailed resources are available right before the training starts...
-Please be patient and come back at proper time.
-In the meantime, please prepare yourself with the following:
+Please prepare yourself upfront of the training with the following:

 ## Technical Prerequisites